jadentheprogrammer06/bash_ping-to-text/README.md

 	export PATH=$PATH:/opt/local/bash_ping-to-text/bin

+**Alternatively, if you choose a different PATH directory (such as /usr/local/bin), the line will look similar to this:**

+	export PATH=$PATH:/usr/local/bin/bash_ping-to-text/bin

 # Now that the script is in your PATH it should be available as a command.
 	Reboot the terminal. (reboot or exit -f)